Company Logo - Home Link

 Festive Thursdays

-For the 2022 season, Covent Garden had made Thursdays a designated festive night with shops and restaurants opening with extended hours.
+Once again, in 2023, Covent Garden has made Thursdays a designated festive night with shops and restaurants opening with extended hours.

-This light-night event will also see shops hosting in-store events with exclusive discounts and special festive moments to ensure something a little special for everybody who comes down to enjoy it!
+This light-night event also sees shops hosting in-store events with exclusive discounts and special festive moments to ensure something a little special for everybody who comes down to enjoy it!

 Dates and Times

-• The Covent Garden Christmas decorations are on from 11:00am - Midnight every day, 7 days a week from 9th November - 3rd January.
+• The Covent Garden Christmas decorations are on from 11:00 am to midnight every day, 7 days a week from 9th November - to 3rd January.

 • The Sandwich Festival takes place from the 3rd - 10th of December.

-• Snowfall takes place on the hour from 12:00pm until 9:00pm, every day, 7 days a week from 1st December to the 21st December.
+• Snowfall takes place on the hour from 12:00 pm until 9:00 pm, every day, 7 days a week from 1st December to the 21st of December.

 • The Dolce&Gabbana x Covent Garden is open from 8th November - 15th January with varying operating times (see full description above).